ElementsProject/lightning/doc/lightning-datastore.7.md

 There can only be one entry for each *key*, so prefixing with the plugin name (e.g. `summary.`) is recommended.

+*mode* is one of "must-create" (default, fails it it already exists), "must-replace" (fails it it doesn't already exist), "create-or-replace" (never fails), "must-append" (must already exist, append this to what's already there) or "create-or-append" (append if anything is there, otherwise create).

 RETURN VALUE
 ------------